Queency96/Queency96/README.md

 - 👋 Hi, I’m @Queency96
-- 👀 I’m interested in DevOps
+- 👀 I’m a DevOps
-- 🌱 I’m currently learning
+- 🌱 I’m learning in any area
 - 💞️ I’m looking to collaborate on any topic I can benefit or learn from
 - 📫 How to reach me Queency96@gmail.com